Sunday, December 28, 2025

 Sunday, July 9, 2023

-Newfoundland via Truck Camper
+Newfoundland via Truck Camper - an epic road trip!

 In June 2023 we took the Avion truck camper on our longest trip ever from our home in the Buffalo, NY area to Newfoundland.
 We drove over 5,000 miles of driving in total, which is even more miles than when we towed our vintage Shasta to Utah and back in 2013.
 We spent a total of 24 nights in the Avion on this trip, and best of all we only stayed in paid for campsites on 4 of those nights.
 We also didn't plug into electricity for most of this trip, making use of our trucks alternator and DC to DC charger to charge our battery and we used propane for heat and cooking.